 If B2 contains 7.6, the result is 8.
 Microsoft's standard rule applies here: values with a discarded digit of 5 or more round upward to the next integer.

-In cell F2, round B2 to the nearest whole number.
+In cell D3, round the value to the nearest whole number.

 Negative digit values move the rounding position left of the decimal point.